1Jamie/HMSE/README.md

 - **MB = 10⁶ bytes (decimal megabytes)** — used for storage capacities and industry-standard comparisons
 - **MiB = 2²⁰ bytes = 1,048,576 bytes (binary mebibytes)** — used for throughput calculations and precise memory allocations
 - **KB = 10³ bytes; KiB = 2¹⁰ bytes = 1,024 bytes**
-- When comparing to USB 1.1 or SD card specs, we use decimal MB/s (matching industry datasheets)
+- When comparing to SD card specs or batch processing speeds, we use decimal MB/s (matching industry datasheets)
 - Internal memory allocations (PSRAM, buffers) use binary MiB for precision

 ---